 Colors: Black print on white background.
 The digits form a gray halftone which can be seen in the photos.
 The Pi character image, hearts, and headline text are solid red made into more of a darker Valentine's Day type of red by the black Pi digits flowing through it.
 The arrow is pink.

 Quality: This poster is professionally printed on the highest quality poster stock.

 Size: 19 x 12.5 inches .

 Framing: All margins are about .4 inches.
 Any photos of framed posters are just for illustration.
-We currently don't offer framing but frames for this poster are easy to find on Amazon.
-A 19 x 13 inch frame can be used with this poster.
+We currently don't offer framing.
+Because this poster is an irregular size, please visit our FAQ page and read the "Information about Framing" topic.

 The giant magnifier shown on top of the posters is just a visual aid to convey that the poster contains many digits.

 Awesome Pi Facts: